takuma929/ColorANDGlossConstancy/README.md

 Change directory to the main repository first, and then run "main.m" which will generate all images.
 All images will be save to figs folder.

-Make sure that "Psychtoolbox 3" is installed.
+Note that codes use several functions in "Psychtoolbox 3", so please make sure this is also installed.

+Other depedencies are given in "function" folder.

 **Files**